-The limits imposed on IP addressing are indicated in the full set of limits for networking in Azure.
-You can contact support to increase the default limits up to the maximum limits based on your business needs.
+The limits imposed on IP addresses are indicated in the full set of limits for networking in Azure.
+Contact support to increase the default limits based on your business needs (up to the maximum limits).

 * Applicable only for deployments in ASM/Classic deployment model

-In ARM deployment model, there is no charge for “dynamic” public IP addresses when the associated VM is “Stopped Deallocated”.
-However, you’re charged for a “static” public IP address irrespective of the associated resource (unless it is part of the first 5 “static” ones in the region).
-For more details on static vs dynamic allocation method, refer to this article.
+In ARM deployment model, there is no charge for dynamic public IP addresses when the associated virtual machine is “stopped-deallocated”.
+However, you’re charged for a static public IP address irrespective of the associated resource (unless it is part of the first five static ones in the region).
+For more details on static versus dynamic allocation method, refer to this article.

-In ASM deployment model, there is no charge for instance level public IP (ILPIP) addresses when the VM is “Stopped Deallocated”.
+In ASM deployment model, there is no charge for instance level public IP (ILPIP) addresses when the virtual machine is stopped-deallocated.

-No, there is no charge as long as there's one running virtual machine in a deployment and the Reserved IP is within the 5 included in-use Reserved IP addresses.
+No, there is no charge as long as there's one running virtual machine in a deployment, and the reserved IP is within the five included in-use reserved IP addresses.